TheBadkraft/open-framework/sigma.c/readme.md

 To this end, the mechanism is like a register.
 One register for each `(`, `{`, and `[`.
 For every `(`, `{`, or `[`, the respective register increments; for every `)`, `}`, or `]`, the register decrements.
 After tokenization, the *Parser* will review the statistics and ensure it is okay to proceed.

 In my previous attempts to develop a compiler, I had not built a *Lexer* per se.
 I was putting all the work into the *Parser* with an *Analyzer* component.
 Effectively, the results were a set of tokens and some sort of understanding of the syntax.
-Using `C#` I had a great parser using a form of *Backus-Naur* that I modified to work better with consuming and creating delegates and expressions.
+Using `C#` I had a great parser using a form of *Backus-Naur* that I modified for easier consumption.
 Nora goes into *Backus-Naur* as well.
-As my understanding of *Backus-Naur* improves, we will likely integrate more of the form into the *Lexer*.
+As my understanding (*and comfort*) of *Backus-Naur* improves, we will likely integrate more of the form into the *Lexer*.

 ## Expressions ##
 Expressions are how we put it all together.
 The *Parser* is the component responsible for putting all the expressions together.
 While Nora's project is helpful, it is written entirely in Python.
 We are writing in *C* ... and while I do have experience in some older Python, she is far more advanced than I and making sense of some of it is not easy.
 So, I've begun tooling around the inter-webz looking for more learning with *C*.
 And, I think I found some really helpful bits.